Euthanasia and horses

 In life we don't always know what is around the corner.
 A sudden or unexpected loss, can leave us feeling shocked and struggling to cope.

-If you've experienced the sudden loss of your horse and are struggling to come to terms with this, our free Pet Bereavement Support Service is here to support you through this time.
+If you've experienced the sudden loss of your horse and are struggling to come to terms with this, our free Pet Loss Support service is here to support you through this time.

 Should I stay with my horse during euthanasia?